-In the study of the way-back past of North Dakota, geology and time are closely related.
+While it is easy to identify the boundaries of North Dakota that contain our study of the ancient past, it is not so easy to learn the names and time periods of the epochs.
+The names and Latin names of the animals and plants also present challenges.
+The strange names are just one indicator of the massive changes in the landscape and the plant and animal life that inhabited North Dakota over a period of more than 500 million years.
+In learning some of these strange terms, you will learn more about North Dakota’s ancient past. geology and time are closely related.
 The layers of sediment that were brought by water, wind, or ice, captured changes in the climate, water levels, and plant and animal life over billions of years.
 These events ultimately changed the surface of North Dakota to the landscape we know today.
 Layers of sediment below the surface have shaped North Dakota’s modern economy.

 Geologic time is arranged in units called Eras, Periods, and Epochs.
 The longest unit is Era which is made up of several Periods.
 Periods are made up of several Epochs.
 Within the Epochs are the Formations.
 The biggest difference between the geologic time and ordinary calendars is that geologic time is less regular than calendars.
 The Paleozoic Era has seven periods and its epochs have not been defined.
 On the other hand, the Cenozoic Era has two periods and seven epochs.
 Another difference is that in geologic time, time is measured by layers of rock buried deep under the surface of the earth, rather than the movement of earth in space.
 The geologic calendar is not as neat as the astronomical calendar, but it has the same purpose of organizing time into recognizable units.
 (See Image 1.)